 None of these

 Option ‘a’ is incorrect.
-While creating a table it is not required to specify the columns along with their column families
+While creating a table, it is not mandatory to specify the columns along with their column families.

 Option ‘b’ is correct.
-For creating a table only the column families are specified in the create command.
+While creating a table, only the column families are specified in the create command.

 Option ‘c’ is incorrect.
-This command will run without giving any errors but an extra column family will be created with the name as ‘RowKey’.
-As per the table structure provided, a column family named ‘RowKey’ is not required
+This command will run without giving any error, but an extra column family will be created with the name ‘RowKey’.
+As per the table structure provided above, the column family named ‘RowKey’ is not required.

 Option ‘d’ is incorrect.
-Please check the options again.
+Check the options again.
 One of the options is correct.

-Q3) What will be the ouput if the following command is executed after creating Employee table and before inserting any data:
+Q3) What will be the output if the following command is executed after creating the ‘Employee’ table before inserting any data?

 scan ‘Employee’

-Command does not run and flags an error
+The command won’t run and will flag an error

-Default values are returned
+Default values will be returned

-Command runs without giving any errors
+The command runs without flagging any error

-None of these
+None of the above

 Option ‘a’ is incorrect.
-The command runs without giving any errors.
+The command will run without flagging any error.

 Option ‘b’ is incorrect.
-HBase does not store default values in empty tables
+HBase does not store default values in empty tables.

 Option ‘c’ is correct.
-Command runs without giving any errors.
-Zero rows are returned as the table is empty.
+The command will run without flagging any error.
+However, zero rows will be returned as the table is empty.

 Option ‘d’ is incorrect.
-Please check the options again.
+Check the options again.
 One of the options is correct.

-Q4) What is NOT True regarding the Put statement
+Q4) Which one of the following statements is NOT true about the ‘Put’ statement?

-Put command works similar to the put method of HashMap in Java
+The Put command works similar to the put method of HashMap in Java

-Put command is used to add data to HBase table
+The Put command is used for adding data to HBase tables

-Put command can be used to update the existing values
+The Put command can be used for updating the existing values

-A single put command can be used to add multiple cell value
+A single Put command can add multiple cell values

 Option ‘a’ is incorrect.
 This is a valid statement.
-Put command works same as the put method in HashMap.
-In HashMap, the put method is used to add a value for a given key.
-Similarly, the put command is used to add a single data value for the given key.
-Here, the key is a combination of rowkey and the column.
+The Put command works similar to the put method in HashMap.
+In HashMap, the put method is used for adding a value to a given key.
+Similarly, the put command is used for adding a single data value to the given key.
+Here, the key is a combination of the RowKey and the column.

 Option ‘b’ is incorrect.
 This is a valid statement.
-Put command is used to add data to the HBase table.
+The Put command is used for adding data to the HBase table.

 Option ‘c’ is incorrect.
 This is a valid statement.
-Put command is used to update the existing values in HBase table
+The Put command is used for updating the existing values in the HBase table

 Option ‘d’ is correct.
-A single put cannot be used add multiple cell values.
+A single Put command cannot add multiple cell values.

-Q5) What is not a mandatory parameter in a delete command
+Q5) Which one of the following options is not a mandatory parameter in a delete command?

 Table name